SohumGoel/SohumGoel/README.md

 <!-- Introduction -->
 Recent Computer Science graduate from the University of California, Davis, with a desire to create innovative solutions through technology.
 My journey in the world of tech has equipped me with a versatile set of skills and experiences.

-Currently working full time as a Data Engineer, learning about and implementing various Gen AI tools in healthcare.
+Recently worked as a Data Engineer, implementing various Gen AI tools in healthcare.

 <!-- About Me -->
 - 🔬 Computer Science, GPA: 3.8